The Pitfalls Of An Abrasive Personality: Causes And Consequences

 Related: 14 Negative Traits Of Introverts

-Characteristics of abrasive personalities
+Characteristics of Abrasive Personalities

 A man with abrasive personality talking disrespectfully to a lady